PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Oficial information of Issues for this Company found in [lb.lt](https://www.lb.lt/lt/poveikio-priemones-2?query=UAB%20%22PHOENIX%20PAYMENTS%22&ff=1).
 * Weak Identity Authentication mechanism can't protect Assets of a Client and a Company.
-Incorrect use of Athentication mechanism could lead into downgraded security when this should not happen.
+Incorrect use of Athentication mechanism could lead into downgraded security when this could be stoped.
 Authentication Guide's include requirements, note [pci-dss](https://docs-prv.pcisecuritystandards.org/Guidance%20Document/Authentication/Multi-Factor-Authentication-Guidance-v1-w-note.pdf).
-* According Article Company should collect Financial Data for ensuring that Clients Assets are acceptable & according known Regulation, and auditable.
+* According Article Company require to collect Financial Data for ensuring that Clients Assets are acceptable & according known Regulation, and auditable.
 Provided example of Customer Case File with flaws in finding out origin of customer income & funds.
 While being in risk factor an information need to share with the [Financial Crime Investigation Service under The Ministry of the Interior of the Republic of Lithuania](https://fntt.lrv.lt/en/).
 According Article each transaction and money operation has to be traceable.
-* Place for problems and complains regarding Law [commission.europa.eu](https://commission.europa.eu/about-european-commission/contact/problems-and-complaints_en) while protection of information disclosure should go according this [e-seimas.lrs.lt](https://e-seimas.lrs.lt/portal/legalAct/lt/TAD/3832a702d8ea11e782d4fd2c44cc67af).
+* Place for problems and complains regarding Law [commission.europa.eu](https://commission.europa.eu/about-european-commission/contact/problems-and-complaints_en) while protection of information disclosure has to go according this [e-seimas.lrs.lt](https://e-seimas.lrs.lt/portal/legalAct/lt/TAD/3832a702d8ea11e782d4fd2c44cc67af).
 Lithuanian Bank in here [lb.lt](https://www.lb.lt/lt/pranesimai-apie-finansu-rinka-reguliuojanciu-teises-aktu-pazeidimus) accepts with Lithuanian Market related Issues and provide chance to report violations of Law in a Financial sector.
 * Alongside disclosure exist risk of inclusion of technical issues who is linked to intellectual property related information (take a note in [en.wikipedia.org](https://en.wikipedia.org/wiki/Copyright_and_Information_Society_Directive_2001)) and protection of personal data information (take a note in [en.wikipedia.org](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)).
 ```